semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 What you are going to see on your screen is the YAML representation of the `my-secret` secret.

+Similarly, the next command will edit a `dashboard` named `my-activity`:

+    sem edit dashboard my-activity

+`sem edit` cannot be used for editing projects.

 ### sem apply